getify/You-Dont-Know-JS/async & performance/apB.md

 You may recall that we examined concurrent "processes" back in Chapter 1, so our exploration of CSP here will build upon that understanding.

-Like most great concepts in Computer Science, CSP is heavily steeped in academic formalism, expressed as a process algebra.
-However, I suspect symbolic algebra theorems won't seem to make much practical difference to the reader, so we will want to find some other way of wrapping our brains around CSP.
+Like most great concepts in computer science, CSP is heavily steeped in academic formalism, expressed as a process algebra.
+However, I suspect symbolic algebra theorems won't make much practical difference to the reader, so we will want to find some other way of wrapping our brains around CSP.

 I will leave much of the formal description and proof of CSP to Hoare's writing, and to many other fantastic writings since.
 Instead, we will try to just briefly explain the idea of CSP in as un-academic and hopefully intuitively understandable a way as possible.